5mehulhelp5/magento2-ai-category-hero-images/README.md

 ## Features

+- Button "Generate with AI" in the admin when on the Category edit page
-- Console command to generate AI hero images for categories
+- Console command to generate AI hero images in bulk for categories
 - Selects random products from a category and uses their information to generate a prompt
 - Enhances the prompt based on product information
 - Uses OpenAI's GPT-Image-1 model to create a visually appealing hero image